Mandy Wong: Early and personal life

 Due to their common interest in long-distance running, Wong along with Benjamin Yuen, Joel Chan, Brian Tse, Jack Wu, Nancy Wu, Paisley Wu, Elaine Yiu and Selena Lee formed the group “Crazy Runner”.

 Wong's boyfriend is Anthony Jim, a C-level of TSL Jewellery Ltd. They have been dating since 2012.
+On 5 October 2023, Wong announced their marriage via social media.
+“I always believed I’m a very lucky girl.
+I grew up in a warm and loving environment, and have always been surrounded by people who cherished me.
+I’m thankful for you,” wrote Wong, who also included the hashtag #WeAreMarried.

 Career

-2008-2011: Career Beginning
+2008–2011: career beginning

 As a former graduate of The Hong Kong Academy for Performing Arts, Mandy Wong worked as a flight attendant for three years before participating in the Miss Hong Kong 2007 beauty pageant, in which she was placed among the top 5 finalists.
 Wong was offered an artiste contract by TVB, upon graduating from its acting class in 2008, and debuted with an uncredited appearance in the sitcom Best Selling Secrets.

 After two years of appearing in dramas as minor supporting roles, Wong received attention with her role as "So Fung-lin", the bespectacled younger sister of Myolie Wu's character in the 2009 comedy drama A Chip Off the Old Block.
 Impressed with her character portrayal, producer Poon Ka-tak cast Wong to portray "Cheng Siu-man", the timid younger sister of Flora Chan's character in the 2010 romantic comedy drama Suspects in Love, again receiving attention from netizens.
 To prepare for her role, Wong studied Maggie Cheung's performance in Police Cadet '84.
 Since then, she had frequently collaborated with producer Poon Ka-tak and had been cast in his dramas with major roles.

 In 2011, Wong earned her first nomination for the Most Improved Female Artiste at the 2011 TVB Anniversary Awards.